kaBeech/serious-shanns/README.md

 3. I added Italic styles for each weight style
 4. I added OpenType format versions

-- Note: you can ignore the generate.py file - it generates the original Comic Mono font.
-I haven't decided yet if I'm going to modify or remove it

 ## Any issues?
 If you notice any, please feel free to open an issue!